-[Tweet “Luxury is about simple pleasure’s in life that influence our mood.
-Amanda Gates”]
+“Luxury is about simple pleasure’s in life that influences our mood.”
+Amanda Gates

 13 Guest room essential checklist:

-- Give all guests large Luxury bath towels and include several hand towels and wash cloths.
-Put these items in there room for easy access.
+- Give all guests large Luxury bath towels and include several hand towels and washcloths.
+Put these items in their room for easy access.

 - Provide guests with liquid bath gel and several bars of luxury soap to make them feel special.

-- Make available a toothbrush, toothpaste and floss.
-I generally put these items in a basket in the bathroom and tell my guests to help themselves to what ever they need.
+- Make available a toothbrush, toothpaste, and floss.
+I generally put these items in a basket in the bathroom and tell my guests to help themselves with whatever they need.